State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 On Monday, Florida became the fifth state in the nation to pass 16,000 deaths among residents with an increase of 54.
 Since the first two deaths were announced on March 6, which is 229 days, the death toll has reached 16,210, with an average of 71 per day, and the total including nonresidents is 16,413, which remained at 203.

-Tuesday's increase was 84 and last Wednesday's was 105, the previous time deaths were in triple digits.
+Tuesday's increase was 84 and last Wednesday's was 64.
+The last time deaths were in triple digits was 141 on Thursday.

-On Tuesday, Florida's first-time daily infection rate of tests reported to labs one day was the highest since 6.8 percent on Sept.
+Florida's first-time daily infection rate of tests reported to labs Tuesday increased from the day before, which was the highest since 6.8 percent on Sept.
 21, not including 7.87 on Oct.
-9 when there was a data dump from one lab.
+9 when there was the data dump from one lab.
 The two-week low was 4.11 on Oct.
-8. Palm Beach County's rate was the highest since 6.8 percent on Sept.
+8. Palm Beach County's rate one day ago was the highest since 6.8 percent on Sept.
 21, which also was the last time it wasn't below 5 percent, not including 8.68 from the data dump.
 The two-week low was 1.92 on Oct.
 11, which was the smallest since 1.5 percent on May 19.

 Tuesday's case increase was the most since 4,044 on Saturday, which was the highest since July.
 Infections dropped to 2,539 Sunday and then to 1,707 Monday.